Chandrakant92/Digital_Document_Verification_using_Blockchain/README.md

 >step 5.
 Connect the website with MetaMask

 BOOM ALL DONE!!
+## Setup
+step 1. create 3 accounts from Auth Signup page with 3 roles remember to have same wallet address as role. \
+step 2.
+University: add university (top right) \
+step 3.
+Company: add company (top right) \
+step 4.
+Owner: select and verify university and company
-## project Interaction
+## Main project Interaction
 *Note: The page name should match with the metamask account name. for ex.
-When the student page is open, the student account is set in metamask and its address is shown on screen\
+When the student page is open, the student account is set in metamask and its address is shown on screen \
+step 1.
+Student: upload document \
+step 2.
+University: select document and upload original document that they have \
+step 3.
+Company those who are added by student for document can see verification status by scanning QR code \
+or can upload the document submitted by student and check its authenticity.